 The displays and patterns are well organized and encourage browsing.

-Here the owner is helping a young customer choose fabrics for a quilt.
+Here Sue is helping a young customer choose fabrics for a quilt.

 A nice selection of solids, plus more lines.